aaronamran/MCSI-Remote-Cybersecurity-Internship/Cyber Defense/windows-defender-ps.md

 ## Solutions With Scripts
-1. Save and run the following PowerShell script as `enable-defender.ps1`
+1. Save and run the following PowerShell script as `enable-defender.ps1` on Windows 11 machine.
+Note that this task can only be completed among Windows 10 and 11 machines
    ```
     # Function to check Windows Defender status
     function Check-WindowsDefenderStatus {